ConorBevan/Queen-Club/README.md

 ### Unfixed Bugs

-An unfixed bug i didn't get to complete was the conatct form submit button sending to another page.
+I haven't come acorss any unfixed bugs from my testing so far.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the main branch
 - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here -